-Nutrition is important to pleural mesothelioma patients for one reason: Impact on prognosis.
+Nutrition is important to mesothelioma patients for one reason: Impact on prognosis.

 - Protein is critical for maintaining your strength and giving your body the material needed to weather the stresses of treatment and recover.